Medic Mentor are here to answer any questions you may have at this time.

 I have signed up and received my mentor details, but I have not yet received contact from my mentor?

 Once you receive the contact details of your Mentor, it is your responsibility to get in touch.
 Awards Mentors will rarely chase students and the onus is on you to email them.
 Our mentors are practising clinicians that kindly volunteer their time to support students, they lead busy careers within the NHS and may not always be available to answer email requests immediately.
-We kindly ask for your understanding and patience, but if you have not received a response within 2 weeks, please email email@example.com for support.
+We kindly ask for your understanding and patience, but if you have not received a response within 2 weeks, please fill out the admin form for support.